chark/scriptable-events/Documentation~/README.md

   <img src="scriptable-event-arg.png"/>
 </p>

 Next, you'll need to add a listener.
 Each corresponding _Scriptable Event_ type provides a listener component.
 Each typed listener works in the same fashion as _Simple Scriptable Event Listener_.
-The only caveat is when inserting your methods into the _On Raised_ [Unity Event] field.
-In this case make sure to select a **dynamic** method:
+The only caveat is when inserting your methods into the _On Raised_ [Unity Event] field, make sure to select a **dynamic** method:
 <p align="center">
   <img hspace="2%" width="40%" src="scriptable-event-listener-components.png"/>
   <img hspace="2%" width="40%" src="scriptable-event-listener-dynamic.png"/>
 </p>

-To trigger the event follow the same steps as with _Simple Scriptable Event_.
+To trigger the event, follow the same steps as with _Simple Scriptable Event_.
 However, make sure to select a **dynamic** `Raise` method:
 <p align="center">
   <img src="scriptable-event-raise-dynamic.png"/>
 </p>